Glenview, Illinois: Religion

-The Chicago Illinois Temple was built in 1985 and is located northwest of downtown Glenview.
+The Chicago Illinois Temple of The Church of Jesus Christ of Latter-day Saints was built in 1985 and is located northwest of downtown Glenview.

 Glenview is home to a rather diverse religious community, including Evangelicals, Catholics, Presbyterians, Mormons, Lutherans, Methodists, Episcopalians, Congregationalists, Jews, Hindus, and Muslims.
 Several religious communities are as old or older than the village itself.
 The village is home to two Catholic parishes, St. Catherine Laboure and Our Lady of Perpetual Help Parish.
 In 1985, The Church of Jesus Christ of Latter-day Saints built the scenic Chicago Illinois Temple in Glenview to serve Mormons in Illinois and surrounding areas.

 Economy

 A number of major U.S. corporations have major facilities or offices in Glenview, including Illinois Tool Works, Reedy Industries, Scott Foresman, and Republic Tobacco.
 Kraft Heinz conducts research and development at its Glenview innovation center.
 Family Video had its headquarters in Glenview.
 There are also several large non-profit organizations in Glenview, including the headquarters of the American College of Chest Physicians CHEST Foundation as well as the United Methodist Church's General Board of Pension and Health Benefits and Wespath Benefits and Investments agencies.